beer-garden/beer-garden/AUTH.md

 ## Assigning Roles

 Users are not granted permissions directly.
-Instead they are assign roles in a specific domain, granting them all of the role's permissions in that domain.
+Instead they are assigned roles in a specific domain, granting them all of the role's permissions in that domain.

 A domain is a set of gardens or systems (or the special "Global" domain scope, which provides universal access).
-When permissions get checked they follow a heirarchy, meaning access at the Global level confers access to all gardens and systems, access for a garden confers access for all systems in that garden, etc.
+When permissions get checked they follow a hierarchy, meaning access at the Global level confers access to all gardens and systems, access for a garden confers access for all systems in that garden, etc.

 There is currently no user accessible way to assign roles to users that are